Plumsail/forms-docs/source/javascript/controls.rst

             Empty by default, contains filter value if you choose Lookup Field in Data Source Editor.

             Can also be used to apply filtering.
 Changes are applied dynamically to the control.
+            Read more and see examples in :doc:`CAML Filter article </how-to/caml-filter>`.

         - .. code-block:: javascript